jobovy/galpy/doc/source/index.rst

 #. *Connecting the Milky Way potential profile to the orbital timescales and spatial structure of the Sagittarius Stream*, Mark A. Fardal, Roeland P. van der Marel, David R. Law, Sangmo Tony Sohn, Branimir Sesar, Nina Hernitschek, & Hans-Walter Rix (2018) *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, submitted (`arXiv/1804.04995 <http://arxiv.org/abs/1804.04995>`_):
      Employs the ``galpy.potential`` module to build models for the Milky Way's gravitational potential and uses ``galpy.orbit`` to integrate the orbits of members of the Sgr stream in a particle-spray model of the Sgr stream, to investigate how the Sgr stream is sensitive to the Milky Way's potential.

-     At this point, a flood of papers using ``galpy`` appeared, which we will not attempt to summarize:
+     At this point, a flood of papers using ``galpy`` started to appear, which we will not attempt to summarize:

 #. *Evidence for accreted component in the Galactic discs*, Q. F. Xing. & G. Zhao (2018) *Mon.
 Not.
 Roy.
 Astron.
 Soc.*, in press (`2018MNRAS.476.5388X <http://adsabs.harvard.edu/abs/2018MNRAS.476.5388X>`_)